 There are many different sizes of clarinet that make up the Clarinet family.
-Beginners usually start on the most common member of the family - the 'B flat soprano' Clarinet (although small children might start on a 'Kinder' clarinet - see below) it is so common that people usually just call it the Clarinet.
+Beginners usually start on the most common member of the family - the 'B flat soprano' Clarinet (although small children might start on a 'Kinder' clarinet - see below) the 'B flat soprano' Clarinet is so common that people usually just call it the Clarinet.
 Other sizes of Clarinet are best left until the B flat soprano has been mastered.